Sherif-Ahmed17/COVID-19-Outcome-Prediction/README.md

 14.Result: death (1) or recovered (0).

-It is required to design different classifiersto the predict the outcome (death/recovered) when a new person is admittedto the hospital.The data is already cleaned and preprocessed.
+It is required to design different classifiersto the predict the outcome (death/recovered) when a new person is admitted to the hospital.The data is already cleaned and preprocessed.